 Two-person offices, conference rooms, and meeting rooms are also available at extra cost.

 More serious-looking than other options in Playa, the airy common area and well-stocked meeting rooms at Altus attract the online entrepreneur.

-However, if your job doesn’t require much bandwidth, you’ll cherish having the ocean five steps away.
+However, if your job doesn’t require much bandwidth, you’ll cherish having the ocean a few steps away.
 It’s all about priorities, really.